-Accordingly, The Councils desires to approach local floodplain management in a considered and systematic manner.
+Accordingly, The Councils desire to approach local floodplain management in a considered and systematic manner.
 This Flood Study comprises the initial stages of that systematic approach, as outlined in the Floodplain Development Manual (DIPNR, 2005).
-The approach will allow for more informed planning decisions within the floodplain of Manly Lagoon.
+The approach will allow for more informed planning decisions within the floodplain of the Manly Lagoon catchment.